The National Sports Daily: Problems

 Timing also proved a concern.
 The Wall Street Journal facilities would often have deliveries leave the distributors at such an early time that The National was often unable to meet deadlines for game results.
 Another problem this created was inconsistency, as some cities that sold The National in street boxes often saw these boxes left empty.
 To top it off, major market papers refused to allow The National to run advertising in their publications and some sportswriters at competing local papers resorted to attacking the street boxes with baseball bats.

 The end

-As the year went on, the financial state of The National got worse and worse, to the point where the paper had tens of millions of dollars cut from its budget as 1991 began.
-The cover price was increased by a quarter as well, which caused the already low circulation to decline further as readers were even less willing to spend 75 cents to receive national sports news that they could find in their local publications, or the nationally-distributed USA Today by comparison, for 50 cents or even less.
+As the year went on, the financial state of The National worsened, to the point where the paper had tens of millions of dollars cut from its budget as 1991 began.
+The cover price was increased by a quarter as well, which caused the already low circulation to decline further as readers were even less willing to spend 75 cents to receive national sports news that they could find in their local publications, or the nationally distributed USA Today by comparison, for 50 cents or even less.

 Despite a last-ditch effort to start an online distribution through Compuserve, the declining circulation was enough for The National to announce it was ceasing publication.
 On June 13, 1991, The National put out its final issue with its front cover reading "We Had A Ball: The fat lady sings our song."